-Cloud computing is something that has become a well established norm in the business world.
+Cloud computing has become a well-established norm in the business world.
 The level of flexibility, scalability, and improved productivity the cloud offers has helped it become an invaluable tool for most organizations.
 However, different cloud platforms offer different benefits.
 This has led to a rise in organizations utilizing more than just a single cloud environment.

 It’s not uncommon for an organization to use multiple clouds for its operations.
 The only problem is, when you use more than one cloud environment, things can get a little messy.
 But, before getting into managing a multi-cloud solution, let’s first talk about the difference between multi and hybrid clouds.